Graphical combinatorics and a distributive law for modular operads: Abstract nerve theorems and distributive laws

-In the crudest sense, monads with arities are monads whose EM category of algebras may be characterised in terms of a purely abstract fully faithful nerve.
-The aim of this section is to explain, without proofs, the key points of this abstract nerve theory.
-This motivates the framework of this paper, and underlies the proof of the nerve theorem for modular operads, \cref{nerve theorem}, in \cref{s. nerve}.
-Details may be found in \cite[Sections~1-3]{BMW12}.
+In the crudest sense, monads with arities are monads whose EM category of algebras may be characterised in terms of a fully faithful nerve, the construction of which is entirely abstract.
+The aim of this section is to explain, without proofs, the key points of this abstract nerve theory (details may be found in \cite[Sections~1-3]{BMW12}).
+This motivates the framework of this paper, and underlies the proof of the nerve theorem for modular operads, \cref{nerve theorem} in \cref{s. nerve}.

 2ex

 Recall that every functor admits an (up to isomorphism) unique \textit{bo-ff factorisation} as a bijective on objects functor followed by a fully faithful functor.
 For example, if $\MM$ is a monad on a category $\CCat$, and $\CCat^{\MM}$ is the EM category of algebras for $\MM$, then the free functor $ \CCat \to \CCat^\MM$ has bo-ff factorisation $\CCat \rightarrow \CCat_{\MM} \rightarrow \CCat^{\MM}$, where $\CCat_{\MM}$ is the {Kleisli category} of free $\MM$-algebras (see e.g.\ \cite[Section~VI.5]{Mac98}).